liebki/GithubNet/README.md

 - `GetTopicUrlFromTopicName`: This method allows you to obtain the GitHub URL for a given topic.
 It takes the topic name as input and returns the corresponding URL.

+- `GetRepositoryInfoAsync`: This method retrieves detailed information about a specific GitHub repository.
+It provides details such as the number of contributors, the number of open issues, and more.
+The method returns the repository information asynchronously.

 ## Example

 For a demonstration of the library's functionality, refer to the included `GithubNetDemo` project.
 It showcases the console output of the crawled data using the `GetTrendItemsAsync` method.

 ## License